ajeetraina/dhi-sample-demos/cert-manager-cainjector/guides/guides.md

-## How to use this image
+## Prerequisite

 All examples in this guide use the public image.
-If you’ve mirrored the repository for your own use (for example, to your Docker Hub namespace), update your commands to reference the mirrored image instead of the public one.
+If you've mirrored the repository for your own use (for example, to your Docker Hub namespace), update your commands to reference the mirrored image instead of the public one.

 For example: